 Symptoms of Bronchial

-- Production of mucus, which can be yellowish-gray or green— occasionally, it may be streaked with blood
+- Production of mucus, which can be yellowish-gray or green in color — it may also be streaked with blood sometimes

 - Shortness of breath